 Candidate Recommendations: The Chair of the Council shall present, generally each year in conjunction with the LETR International Conference, a recommendation for appointment or re-appointment of two people to Council Appointee positions.

 Election: The appointment of a candidate shall be approved by a majority vote of those Council members present and voting.
+Members participating by approved electronic means are considered present and may fully participate and vote

 Election to Council Positions

 Quorum.
-At least two-thirds of all Council members must be present in person to elect the Chair or Vice Chair positions.
+At least two-thirds of all Council members must be present to elect the Chair or Vice Chair positions.
+Members participating by approved electronic means are considered present and may fully participate and vote.

 Nominations.
 Any Council member may nominate an eligible member for election.